VOTED BEST OF WEST HAWAIʻI SINCE 2000, BY READERS OF WEST HAWAII TODAY

 Check-in Desk & Parking

-The Island Breeze Luau check-in is located at entrance to the luau grounds.
+The Island Breeze Luau check-in is located in the Hawaiian Monarchy Room

 75-5660 Palani Road